AlgoTradingHub/theplatform-book/source/tutorial.md

 1b
 ```

 Well-known boolean algebra functions like "and", "or", "xor" are fully supported.
-Those are "&", "|" and "<>" correspondingly.
+Those are "&", "|" and "&lt>" correspondingly.

 ```o
 o) a:1 2 3; b: 2 2 1